tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 # Analisis of "Mental heath in tech 2016" dataset from kaggle

 ## 1. Task formulation
 To be brief, there is a high-dimensional, complex survey, which was conducted amongst technology-oriented employees.
 Dataset has missing values and non-standardized textual inputs.
 The goal is to categorize participants based on their survey responses and create visualizations that would simplify the data complexity.
-Key characteristics should be preserved and each result cluster should be described, in the context of its main traits.
+Key characteristics should be preserved and main traits of each result cluster should be described.

 Dataset can be accessed via this link: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-2016
 In case this dataset would be changed, I uploaded it on this github page (**folder "code" -> folder "dataset"**).